haihala/shortcut-hook/README.md

 ## Usage

-After commiting, you will be prompted to add a shortcut link.
-Entering anything besides "y" or "Y" will cause nothing to happen.
+After commiting, you will be prompted.
+If you don't want to add a link to a story, just press enter and the script exits.
+If you want to link, add a search query.
+Search should work like the shortcut UI search.

-After that, you will be prompted to search for stories.
-Your search term doesn't have to be that accurate, just something to put the desired story in the top 25.
+The script will send that query to shortcut and prompt you with all the stories that match.
+Your search term doesn't have to single out a story, it just needs to be close enough to put the desired story in the top 25.

-After that, fzf (a fuzzy finder) will let you pick one from the list of options the search term returned.

 After you select one, the link to that will be inserted to the commit message with a "Shortcut: " -prefix